Search for Editor-in-Chief of NAGT's Journal of Geoscience Education

 Applications received by May 1 will be evaluated by the search committee.
 Requests for additional information, including a proposal for how the duties of the Editor-in-Chief will be incorporated into the existing workload with support from the home institution, will be made to qualified applicants by May 15.

-Interviews for finalists will be conducted at the Earth Educators' Rendezvous, July 13-17, 2020, in Palo Alto, California.
+Interviews for finalists will be conducted during the Earth Educators' Rendezvous, in Palo Alto, California, between July 13-15, 2020.
 The Association will negotiate a final plan regarding administrative support, travel support, telephone and Internet access, and other basic infrastructure in collaboration with the successful candidate for the ultimate establishment of the Editorship.

 An appointment will be made shortly thereafter, and apprenticeship with the current Editor-in-Chief will begin immediately.